-Fabian Hürzeler: Who is the former Bayern Munich youth player outdoing Jürgen Klopp and reviving St Pauli's fortunes?
+Fabian Hürzeler: Who is the former Bayern Munich youth player outdoing Jürgen Klopp and heading from St Pauli to Brighton?

-Fabian Hürzeler only turned 30 in February, but the St. Pauli coach has already outstripped Jürgen Klopp's start to his managerial career and revived the Hamburg-based club's Bundesliga 2 fortunes so radically that a long-awaited return to the top flight seems a realistic dream.
+Former St. Pauli coach Fabian Hürzeler only turned 31 in February, but Brighton's new leader has already outstripped Jürgen Klopp's start to his managerial career and guided a Hamburg giant back into the top flight.

 You have heard all the platitudes before: coach sacked after a first half of the season that has left his club in danger, his unheralded assistant pushed out of the shadows and into the limelight with praise heaped on him.